AC Coupled V DC Coupled – Which one is right for you?

 Based on the above we would therefore only recommend AC-coupled batteries on retrofit projects.

-Ac Coupled Battery Storage
+AC Coupled Battery Storage

 DC Coupled Battery Systems (also known as a hybrid inverter)